 Slow pneumatic pressing, static racking.
 Fermentation in thermo-regulated tuns for one to four months.
 Matured on lees during six to eight months.

-It can be associated with a perch ceviche, an oven-baked trout with thyme and olive oil, a matelote with Riesling wine or a goat’s milk cheese such as the Rocamadour..
+It can be associated with a pineapple and king prawn salad, a bass fish tartar with citrus fruits and herbs, salmon and avocado chirashi or a goat’s milk cheese such as the Rigotte de Condrieu.
 To be served at a temperature of 12°C.

 This wine goes well with